 Pursuant to Chapter 5101:6 of the Ohio Administrative Code, PRC applicants are subject to state hearing rights and are to be advised of these rights at the time of application.
 A copy of the Explanation of State Hearing Procedures, ODJFS 4059, is given to the applicant at the time of application.
+Pursuant to Ohio Revised Code Section 5108.09, PRC hearing decisions will be based upon the county PRC plan in effect at the time of the adverse action.

 As set forth in rules 5101:6-2-02 and 5101:6-2-03 of the Ohio Administrative Code, notice is required to be issued to an applicant when an application for PRC is approved or denied.
 If it is determined an application for PRC is approved, the JFS 04074, "Notice of Approval of Your Application for Assistance" will be given to the applicant at the time of the appointment or will be mailed at the time of the determination.
-If it is determined an application for PRC is denied, the JFS 07334, "Notice of Denial of Your Application for Assistance" will be given to the applicant at the time of the determination.
+If it is determined an application for PRC is denied, the JFS 07334, "Notice of Denial of Your Application for Assistance" will be given to the applicant at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the appointment or will be mailed at the time of the determination.